Labor and Employment

 - 2010 Labor Law Conference for Employers: Best Practices For The Unionized Environment

-D. Patton Pelfrey will be a featured speaker regarding Ethical Issues for the Employment Lawyer on Friday, June 10, 2016 during the upcoming 15th Biennial UK/CLE Employment Law Institute to be held at the Campbell House Hotel, Lexington, Kentucky.
+D. Patton Pelfrey was a featured speaker regarding Ethical Issues for the Employment Lawyer on Friday, June 10, 2016 during the upcoming 15th Biennial UK/CLE Employment Law Institute to be held at the Campbell House Hotel, Lexington, Kentucky.

 David Skidmore recently testified before the Ohio Senate Civil Justice Committee regarding the proposed Employment Law Uniformity Act.
 The proposed revisions to the law would eliminate some of the differences between Ohio discrimination law and federal discrimination law.
 Skidmore testified about the practical problems for Ohio employers caused by these disparities in the law.